 £4 Million Redevelopment Project

-The project will enable the Museum to meet the expectation of today’s visitors and tell the stories of the soldiers of one of Scotland’s great Highland Regiments over the last 220 years.
+Following Ministry of Defence cuts, the Museum needed to renew or face closure.
+An ambitious redevelopment project has been launched to enable the Museum to meet the expectation of today’s visitors and tell the stories of the soldiers of one of Scotland’s great Highland Regiments over the last 220 years.

 Uniquely among military museums, we are setting our story against the social history of Scotland, covering such aspects as the Highland Clearances, shipbuilding and the industrialisation of the Central Belt of Scotland.
 The Museum will continue to provide a focal point for activities of veterans and serving soldiers.